petermattia/petermattia/_posts/2024-02-18-knee-paper-updates.markdown

 Our work is cited nine times in this report.

-Overall, I'm pleased that this work has impact beyond battery nerds and can help folks ranging from policymakers and tech columnists.
+Overall, I'm pleased that this work has impact beyond battery nerds and can help folks ranging from policymakers to readers of the WSJ's tech column.